wasmvision/wasmvision-site/content/getting-started/install/macos.md

   macOS install guide
 ---

-**NOTE: wasmVision currently runs on M-series processors only when using the Homebrew installer.
-You must install from source to use Intel processors.**
+**NOTE: wasmVision on macOS requires M-series processors if installing with Homebrew.
+To use macOS on Intel processors, you must install from source.**

 Install wasmVision on macOS using Homebrew: